Lepa Brena: 1984–1990: Bato, Bato and Hajde da se volimo

 1984 saw Brena and her band begin a cooperation with a new manager and producer, Raka Đokić.
 Bato, Bato (Brother, Brother), their third album, was released the same year.
 A new provocative image was accompanied by a new musical style, different from the one fostered by Popović.
-Later that year, they held a concert in neighboring Romania, at the stadium in Timișoara to an audience of 65,000, what was at time among the most successful concerts of a Yugoslav musician outside their home country.
+Later that year, they held a concert in neighboring Romania, at the stadium in Timișoara to an audience of 65 000, what was at time among the most successful concerts of a Yugoslav musician outside their home country.

-Their next three albums, Pile moje (My Little One, 1985) and Voli me, voli (Love Me, Love) and Uske pantalone (Tight Trousers, both 1986) would propel her to the throne of the Yugoslav music scene.
-Along with these albums, Brena established a cooperation with Serbian folk star Miroslav Ilić and recorded a collaborative extended play Jedan dan života (One Day of Life), which featured four songs, including a romantic duet called "Jedan dan života", and the song "Živela Jugoslavija" (Long Live Yugoslavia), which was received with a mixed response.
+Lepa Brena established a cooperation with Serbian folk star Miroslav Ilić and recorded a collaborative extended play Jedan dan života (One Day of Life, 1985), which featured four songs, including a romantic duet called "Jedan dan života", and the song "Živela Jugoslavija" (Long Live Yugoslavia), which was received with a mixed response.
 The latter song was in line with Brena's only official political stance: an uncompromising support of a united Yugoslavia, with her becoming a symbol of this view.

+Their next three albums—Pile moje (My Little One, 1984), Voli me, voli (Love Me, Love, 1986) and Uske pantalone (Tight Trousers, 1986)—would propel her to the throne of the Yugoslav music scene.
 By the end of 1986, Lepa Brena had become the star of Belgrade social jet-set, and the most popular public figure in Yugoslavia.

 Brena's manager Raka Đokić came up with the idea that her seventh studio album should be followed by a film in which she would play the lead role.
 This idea was successfully implemented in 1987 when the motion picture Hajde da se volimo (Let's Love Each Other) was filmed.
 The film shared the name with the album.
-Many then-popular Yugoslav actors co-starred in the film, including Dragomir "Gidra" Bojanić, Milutin "Mima" Karadžić, Velimir "Bata" Živojinović, Milan Štrljić, etc. During the premiere of the film on 24 October 1987, Brena met her future husband, Serbian tennis star Slobodan Živojinović.
+Many then-popular Yugoslav actors co-starred in the film, including Dragomir "Gidra" Bojanić, Milutin "Mima" Karadžić, Velimir "Bata" Živojinović, Milan Štrljić, etc.

-Based on the success of the original, two sequels were produced: Hajde da se volimo 2 (1989) and Hajde da se volimo 3 (1990), which was followed by the studio album Boli me uvo za sve (I Don't Care About Anything).
-Boli me uvo za sve also had multiple hit songs including "Čik pogodi" (Take a Guess), "Biće belaja" (There Will Be Trouble), "Tamba Lamba", and the title track.
-Their eighth studio album Četiri godine (Four Years) was released on 1 October 1989 and contained the controversial song Jugoslovenka (Yugoslav Woman) with Montenegrin vocalist Danijel Popović, Croatian vocalist Vlado Kalember and Bosnian vocalist Alen Islamović.
+Based on the success of the original, Hajde da se volimo: Još jednom (Let's Love Each Other: Again) got produced and premiered in 1989.
+On the premiere of the film, Brena met her now husband, Slobodan Živojinović.
+The movie was followed by the album Četiri godine (Four Years).
+It was released on 1 October 1989, and contained the song "Jugoslovenka" (Yugoslav Woman) with Montenegrin vocalist Danijel Popović, Croatian vocalist Vlado Kalember and Bosnian vocalist Alen Islamović.
 The music video for the pop song "Čuvala me mama" (Mum Protected Me) was filmed on the Croatian island Lopud.

+After even more success, Hajde da se volimo: Udaje se Lepa Brena (Let's Love Each Other: Lepa Brena Is Getting Married) got released, making it a trilogy.
+It was followed by the studio album Boli me uvo za sve (I Don't Care About Anything).
+Boli me uvo za sve also had multiple hit songs including "Čik pogodi" (Take a Guess), "Biće belaja" (There Will Be Trouble), "Tamba lamba", and the title track.